joelkuiper/PathoLens/README.md

 For protein-level features, PathoLens integrates ESM-2 embeddings (Meta AI’s protein language model).
 Using Ensembl VEP with the ProteinSeqs plugin, we extract both the wild-type and mutated protein sequences for each ClinVar variant.
 These sequences are embedded with ESM-2, and we compute a delta representation that captures the local effect of the mutation on the protein context.
 This embedding encodes biochemical and structural information (such as residue conservation, substitution severity, and domain context) that goes beyond simple VEP consequence labels.
 The resulting protein effect vectors are concatenated with DNA effect to form the conditioning input to our projector, which maps them into virtual tokens that the LLM consumes alongside the variant prompt.

 ### LLM fine-tuning
-Good call—here’s the same blurb with the **aux head** described too:

 The base model is **Qwen3-4B-Instruct-2507** loaded in 4-bit NF4.
 A lightweight **CondProjector** takes the concatenated conditioning vector and runs a minimal MLP (LayerNorm → Linear → GELU → Dropout → Linear) to produce **K** virtual token embeddings (default **K = 8**), which are **prepended** to the chat prompt so the decoder can attend to them at every layer.
 Fine-tuning uses LoRA adapters on attention and MLP blocks while the base weights stay frozen.

 Alongside the tokens, the projector exposes a small **auxiliary classification head**: a single Linear over the flattened projection (`k*d_out → n_classes`).
 During training we combine the aux-head cross-entropy with the main LM loss (on the label word) using a modest weight.
 This gives the projector a direct discriminative signal, stabilizes early training, and encourages the projected tokens to be informative.
 The aux head is **only** a training aid; at inference we ignore it and score purely from the LM by comparing the log-likelihoods of the two label tokens (“Benign” vs “Pathogenic”).